Result:

 view release on metacpan or search on metacpan

-lib/Graphics/Toolkit/Color.pm view on Meta::CPAN
+lib/Graphics/Toolkit/Color/Manual/Getter.pod view on Meta::CPAN

-For instance if you want to know only the difference in brightness between
+axis names (long or short).
+For instance if you want to know only the

-two colors, you type C<< select => 'lightness' >> or C<< select => 'l' >>.
+difference in brightness between two colors, you choose C<< only => 'lightness' >>

-This naturally works only if you did also choose I<HSL> as a color space
+or C<< only => 'l' >>.
+This naturally works only if you did also select

-C<< $distance = sqrt( 3 * delta_red**2 + 4 * delta_green**2 + 2 * delta_blue**2) >>.
+C<< $distance = sqrt( 3 * $delta_red**2 + 4 * $delta_green**2 + 2 * $delta_blue**2) >>

-You can recreate that formula by typing C<< select => [qw/ r r r g g g g b b/] >>
+insert C<< only => [qw/ r r r g g g g b b/] >>.

 view all matches for this distribution